Moosenomer/Raspberry_Pi_Zero_Gameboy-Color/README.md

 - Project Cost was ~135 Canadian Dollars (100USD)

 ## Be Warned...
-This guide includes general assembly tips, but is not a full guide as I don't have the resources to effectively guide someone through ever step of construction.
-Its a long project, and requires a lot of patience and planning ahead especially come final assembly.
+This guide includes general assembly tips, but is not a full guide as I don't have the resources to effectively guide someone through ever step of construction (due to lack of foresight and time constraints).
+Believe in yourself, accept you will make mistakes and it turn out just fine!

 ## Acquiring Hardware
 ### Crucial Components